BeataWereszczynska/Swelling_tablet_fronts_D_from_MRI_T2_or_img/README.md

 6. Sample MRI-derived T<sub>2</sub>-maps in FDF format in the MRI_FDF folder.
 7. Sample MRI-derived T<sub>2</sub>-maps in Image File format in the MRI_TXTimages folder.
 8. Sample results in D_results folder.

+## License
+The software is licensed under the MIT license.
+The non-software content of this project is licensed under the Creative Commons Attribution 4.0 International license.
+See the LICENSE file for license rights and limitations.